Updated: Apr 15

 What did I miss?
 A guy goes out to deliver food for his job.
 He gets out of his vehicle, and leaves the keys in it, with the vehicle running - and for the winning trifecta - he leaves his children in the vehicle.
 TADA!
 Dude gets 100K!
 Did I get that right?

-Now, I have at least three newspapers telling me how bad the company he was working for is because of his actions.
+Now, I have at least three newspapers telling me how bad his company is because of his actions.
 I see a Go Fund Me page set up for him because of poor choices he made.
 I see a co-founder slammed - because.
-Are we honestly rewarding Darwin Award winners now?
+Are we honestly rewarding Darwins now?
 I see a lot of money given to a man for making poor decisions, and said man slamming said company he chose to work for - just because.

 Correct me if I’m wrong but if that were a mother in the same situation would the faux outrage be the same?
 Would a mother of two children in the same situation not be excoriated for the same choices.
 Would we not hear about how DFACS should get involved?
 Just asking...